RTXteam/kgx-storage/README.md

 ## Features

-- **Browse S3 bucket folders and files**: Provides a hierarchical directory interface for navigating the S3 bucket structure.
+- **Browse S3 bucket folders and files**: Provides a hierarchical directory interface for navigating the S3 bucket structure using clean URL paths (e.g., `/releases/alliance/latest/`).
 Users can explore folder hierarchies without requiring direct S3 access or AWS credentials.
+Legacy query parameter URLs (`/?path=...`) are automatically redirected to clean URLs for backward compatibility.
 - **Download files via presigned URLs (1-hour expiration)**: Generates temporary authenticated S3 URLs that enable public downloads without exposing permanent credentials.
 The 1-hour expiration provides security while allowing sufficient time for downloads.
 - **JSON viewer with syntax highlighting for metadata files**: Displays JSON metadata files (such as `graph-metadata.json`) directly in the browser with syntax highlighting and formatting.
 This eliminates the need to download files just to inspect their contents.
 Includes a download button for saving the file locally.
+- **Documentation page**: Provides comprehensive documentation with URL examples for downloading files via HTTPS (curl, wget) and direct S3 access (AWS CLI).
+Includes examples for common file paths and archive extraction instructions.
 - **HTTPS with SSL certificate management via Let's Encrypt**: Provides encrypted connections for data security.
 Let's Encrypt certificates are free and automatically renewed, eliminating manual certificate management.
 - **Public read-only access**: No authentication is required, enabling open access to research data for the Translator consortium and broader scientific community.